 2.3.
 Unlawful search and seizure

 This is a popular defense for many drug crimes.
-The State of California says that law enforcement can only conduct a search or seizure with a valid search warrant.
-If they do not have one, then they must have a valid excuse.
+The State of California says law enforcement can only conduct a search or seizure with a valid warrant.
+If they do not have one, they must have a valid excuse.
 If no warrant or excuse, then any evidence gathered from the unlawful search or seizure can get excluded from the case.

 If a defendant can show that the police conducted an illegal search or seizure, then a judge could reduce a defendant’s charges or drop them altogether.